 Conclusion

-The present study investigated the change in exercise capacity (6MWT), physical activity level (IPAQ-SF) and motivation for physical activity (EMAPS scores) using approaches that considered both the group as a whole and the individual trajectories between the time points of interest.
+The present study investigated the change in exercise capacity (6MWT distance), physical activity level (IPAQ-SF MET-min/week) and motivation for physical activity (EMAPS scores) using approaches that considered both the group as a whole and the individual trajectories between the time points of interest.
 Both the approaches revealed a trivial and possibly non-uniform improvement in exercise capacity of CHD patients 12 months after a CR program, but failed to highlight any change for the whole group and a typical individual regarding physical activity level between 6 months and 12 months post-program.
-The conclusions relating to motivation for physical activity are mixed, with possibly non-uniform changes at the group level towards higher degrees of the most autonomous forms of motivation (intrinsic motivation, integrated regulation, identified regulation) and introjected regulation, and towards lower degrees of external regulation and amotivation, but with no evidence of a typical individual change for most of the motivational constructs.
-Moreover, we observed that at 12 months post-program, CHD patients mainly reported barriers to physical activity relating to unfavourable weather, lack of time, the fact to be too tired, and fear of injury.
-Further work is needed to more precisely analyse the shift in the quantiles of 6MWT, IPAQ-SF, and EMAPS scores in a sample of patients who could be more representative of the population of patients with CHD who follow a CR program.
+The conclusions related to motivation for physical activity are mixed, with possibly non-uniform changes at the group level towards higher degrees of the most autonomous forms of motivation (intrinsic motivation, integrated regulation, identified regulation) and introjected regulation, and towards lower degrees of external regulation and amotivation, but with no evidence of a typical individual change for most of the motivational constructs.
+These results regarding the different forms of motivation translated into motivational profiles that could be described as presenting high to very high levels of autonomous motivation and moderate to high levels of controlled motivation in the participants both at the end of the program and at 12 months after the program.
+Moreover, we observed that at 12 months post-program, CHD patients mainly reported barriers to physical activity related to unfavourable weather, lack of time, the fact to be too tired, and fear of injury.
+While different classes of changes in exercise capacity and physical activity could be identified, none of the tested variables (end-program exercise capacity, end-program physical activity level, end-program motivational profile, unfavourable wether and lack of time as main barriers to physical activity) predicted the assignment to a given class of change.
+Further work is needed to more precisely analyse the shift in the quantiles of 6MWT, IPAQ-SF and EMAPS scores as well as the predictors of the classes of changes in exercise capacity and physical activity in a sample of patients who could be more representative of the population of patients with CHD who follow a CR program.

-Authors contributions
+Author contributions

 PDRV, AAB, YG, ACB, and MG designed the study and conducted the experiments.
 PYM performed the analyses, made the figures, and drafted the manuscript.
 BND, and FC tested the code developed for analysis.
 PDRV, AAB, YG, ACB, MC, BND and FC critically reviewed the manuscript.
 All authors approved the final version of the manuscript.